statengeneraal/laws-markdown/verdrag/basel/convention/on/the/control/of/transboundary/movements/of/hazardous/etc/BWBV0002081/README.md

 *Cocoa shells, husks, skins and other cocoa waste

 *Other wastes from the agro-food industry excluding by-products which meet national and international requirements and standards for human or animal consumption

+B3065Waste edible fats and oils of animal or vegetable origin (e.g, frying oils), provided they do not exhibit an Annex III characteristic

 B3070The following wastes: